-Financial education and asset development are critical to improving the economic self-sufficiency of all workers, and may be especially important for people with disabilities.
+Financial education and asset development are critical to improving the economic self-sufficiency of all workers and may be especially important for people with disabilities.
 Learning how to stretch wages further, invest wisely, avoid debt, and plan for retirement is essential to avoiding the poverty level income connected with most disability benefit programs, such as Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
-Furthermore, several work and tax incentives exist to reduce disability- and work-related costs, such as medical expenses or reasonable job accommodations.
+Several work and tax incentives exist to reduce disability- and work-related costs, such as medical expenses or reasonable job accommodations.
 Some work incentives can even be used to provide capital for people with disabilities interested in starting their own business.

 The following resources provide more information about financial education, asset development, and work and tax incentives:

 Secure Your Financial Future: A Toolkit for Individuals with Disabilities

 The Securing Your Financial Future Toolkit was developed by ODEP and the Employee Benefits Security Administration (EBSA).
 The toolkit guides people with disabilities to strive for or maintain employment and achieve financial stability.
 Organized around five stages of the employment lifecycle, the toolkit provides tools and resources addressing common financial concerns during each stage.
 So, whether you are preparing for a job, starting a job, maintaining a job, changing or losing a job, or even planning for retirement, this toolkit has resources for you.